|

 blessing in disguise.
 I came to realize that it didn't matter what belt

-Tegner, who had a book on Karate.
-I bought it and dug into it like an
+Tegner.
+I dug into it like an

 Aikido, Kendo, and etc. It wasn't until I got hold of his Judo book that

 arts teachers and books.
-In my search for a Karate school, I was
+In 1967, my family migrated to Canada.
+In my search for a Karate school, I was fortunate to walk into Park Jong Soo's Taekwondo Institute in the fall

 of 1968.
 I saw this superman sparring with three guys and blasting them